tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: can access in_reach if also in room; enable general ref of container / surface
 		- Do need to set some limits though... maybe Perch obj can't contain Perch obj?
 		- For throne, crystal_box is in_reach?
 Update room / throne text to indicate this?
+	- TBD: maybe a Bed in the Main Hall?
+	- TBD: maybe a fireplace in the Main Hall (class = Nook)?

 - INPROC: review TADS3 terms for Description and preposition

 - INPROC: the sorted list - these misc notes have been incorporated elsewhere
 	- IDEA: OpenMixIn, LockMixIn, ContainMixIn architecture ???